-Residents of Mississippi who apply and do not meet the admission requirements stated above may enter the comprehensive screening process (counseling and testing) held on campus and at other designated locations prior to the beginning of the first summer session.
-The comprehensive screening process will consider student interests, special skills, experiences, and other noncognitive factors.
-After counseling, students will take a computer-based examination (Accuplacer) to assist the University in the admission decision.
+Residents of Mississippi who apply and do not meet the admission requirements stated above may enter the Comprehensive Academic Screening Program (counseling and testing) held on campus and at other designated locations prior to the beginning of the first summer session.
+Such counseling will consider student interests, special skills, experiences, and other noncognitive factors.
+After counseling, students will take a computer- based examination, Accuplacer, to assist the university in the admission decision.
 Students who pass the Accuplacer will be admitted for the fall term and will be encouraged to participate in the Developmental Support Lab during the first two semesters of enrollment.